 The people of Rumania recently celebrated the 29th anniversary of the anti Fascist insurrection towards the end of the Second World War.

-The people of Rumania recently celebrated the 29th anniversary of the anti Fascist insurrection towards the end of the Second World War.
+Background: The people of Rumania recently celebrated the 29th anniversary of the anti Fascist insurrection towards the end of the Second World War.
 On Thursday (August 23rd), President Nicolae Ceausescu watched a parade of the country's military forces as part of the celebrations.